-Coordination of on-the-job learning within career path and college major to improve employment skills and career goals through supervised "volunteer" employment.
-A maximum of sixteen (16) semester units can be earned in Occupational Work Experience during a student's enrollment within Yuba Community College District, with an eight (8) unit maximum in any one semester.
-Students enrolling in this class are not eligible for other Cooperative Work Experience/ Internship classes during the same semester.
-This course may be repeated up to 3 times.
-Students may not exceed sixteen (16) units in the combination of programs (CWEE 44A/44B/44C/44D, CWEE 45A/45B or INTRN 46A/46B).
-Co-requisite: Must have VOLUNTEER position.
-Grades are P/NP.
-(Repeatable: May be taken four times only.)
+Coordination and final development of proficient and advanced level skills, work habits, attitudes and career awareness through supervised "PAID" or "VOLUNTEER" employment.
+A maximum of sixteen(16) semester units can be earned in General Work Experience during a student's enrollment within Yuba Community College District, with a six(6)unit maximum in any one semester.
+Students enrolled in this class are not eligible for other Cooperative Work Experience/ Internship classes during the same semester.
+Students may not exceed sixteen (16)units in the combination of programs (CWEE 44A/44B/44C/44D, CWEE 45A/45B or INTRN 46A/46B).
+Corequisite: Must have a PAID or VOLUNTEER position.
+Grades are P/ NP

-1253 TBA TBA E.Spears W-859 NOTE: Attendance at an orientation is required.
-See page 39 for dates/times of orientations.
+1612 TBA TBA E.Spears W-859 NOTE: Attendance at an orientation is required.
+See above or page 40 for more information.